-Health Promotion: Professionals educate athletes about nutrition and exercise, as well as bone health, smoking cessation and sun safety using interactive activities and motivational information to encourage behavior change.
+Health Promotion: athletes are educated on nutrition and exercise, as well as bone health, smoking cessation and sun safety using interactive activities and motivational information to encourage behavior change.
 Blood pressure and bone mineral density screenings are also available at Health Promotions.